MPMc-Git/McGitNotes/mc-git-kb/docs/querying/soql.md

 !!! info
     I do love me some SOQL.
 Sure, some of these may be Report-able NOW, but they weren't at the time.
+    Sometimes there just isn't a Report already put together to show me the data I'm after, so I improvised.

 ## Licenses (count)
 <table>